valvesss/blopy/README.md

 # BlockchainPython

-BlockchainPython is an library that provides a full self blockchain node.
+BlockchainPython is a library that provides a full self blockchain node.
 It handles P2P connections, immutable-ledger, cryptography, consensus protocol and mining functions.